Integralist/XHR2-Multiple-File-Upload--with-PHP-/README.md

 #Upload multiple files with native JavaScript (XHR2) and resize images using Canvas
-No Adobe Flash Player plugin needed.
+No Adobe Flash Player plugin needed (plus for fun we invert the colours and change the opacity).

 ##Browser Requirements
 * addEventListener